elamaran11/cnoe-appmod-implementation/README.md

 Go to [`http://localhost:8081`](http://localhost:8081) and login with the username `admin` and password obtained above.
 In the UI you can look at resources created, their logs, and events.

 After logging in to ArgoCD, please make sure to add [cnoe-appmod-implementation](https://github.com/elamaran11/cnoe-appmod-implementation.git) as a private repository via HTTPS under Settings->Repositories in ArgoCD console.
+Provide your username and the github personal access token.

 ### If you installed it without automatic DNS configuration.